OlegPafik/DatingApp/README.md

 Postman for API verification
 Entity Framework for Database
 Also: HTML, Bootstrap, CSS, C#
+When used with VS Code, the extension C# (by Microsoft) is recommended

 ## Completed final code in github:
 https://github.com/TryCatchLearn/DatingApp